unh-comp-resources/unh-comp-resources/content/tools/git/git_authentication.md

 ---
-layout: page
 title: GitHub Authentication
-description: Setting up 2FA and PAT with GitHub
-parent: Git
-nav_order: 4
 ---
-GitHub Authentication Basics

-Updated June 14, 2021

 ## Have Git installed on local machine

 ## Set your Git user name for all repositories on your local machine

-$ git config --global user.name &quot;mihaelasabin&quot;
+> git config --global user.name &quot;mihaelasabin&quot;

 Confirm that your Git user name has been set for all repositories on your local machine

-$ git config --global user.name
+> git config --global user.name

 ## GitHub authentication